Quantifying transmission

 is the maximum value the distribution

-The incubation period has to be positive in value.
-Therefore we must specific a distribution in EpiNow2 which is for positive values only.
+The incubation period must be a positive value.
+Therefore we must specify a distribution in EpiNow2 which is for positive values only.

 Gamma()